-Table 4 shows the WREGIS identification for each of the qualifying resources and projected qualifying generation for the renewable energy resources in place to meet Avista's 2020 renewable energy target based on incremental hydro modeled using actual stream flows for January through April 2020 and 2019 stream flows to estimate the rest of 2020.
-Qualifying incremental hydroelectric generation is calculated using hydro method one after approval in Order No. 1 in Docket UE-190445.
-Avista is working with the Washington WREGIS Administrator to add the Incremental Eligible Hydroelectric (IEH) designation on its eligible hydro resources to show the split between legacy and EIA eligible hydro generation.
-Avista has been separating the eligible from the legacy hydro generation manually but is working on getting this designation to comport with the current EIA requirements.
-The move to hydro method one means that the amount of hydro generation will now vary from year-to-year and 2019 was a poor hydro year, which can be seen in the significantly lower amounts of qualified incremental hydro generation listed from 2019 through 2021 in Appendix A.
+Table 4 below shows the WREGIS identification number for each of the qualifying resources and the projected amount of qualifying generation for the renewable energy resources in place on January 1, 2021 to meet Avista's 2021 renewable energy target.
+The amount of qualified incremental hydro was modeled using actual stream flows for January through April 2021 and actual 2020 stream flows to estimate the rest of 2021.
+Qualifying incremental hydroelectric generation is calculated using hydro Method One after approval in Order No. 1 in Docket UE-190445.
+Avista is still working with the Washington WREGIS Administrator to add the Incremental Eligible Hydroelectric (IEH) designation on its eligible hydro resources to show the split between legacy and EIA eligible hydro generation.
+Avista has been separating the eligible from the legacy hydro generation manually, but is still working on getting this designation to comport with the current EIA requirements as the hydro model is updated to be able to run it on a more automated level every month so that the data can be sent to WREGIS for the assignment of qualified hydro resource designation to the appropriate amount of generation as the certificate numbers are assigned.
+It is the Company's understanding that no other utility is using hydro Method One.
+The move to hydro Method One means that the amount of hydro generation now varies from year-to-year as can be seen from the fluctuating hydro inputs from 2019 through 2022 in Appendix A.